freeletics/khonshu/docs/navigation/activities.md

-The Activity result APIs can already be used with `ActivityResultContracts.RequestPermission` or `ActivityResultContracts.RequestMultiplePermissions` to also handle requesting Android runtime permission requests. `HostNavigator` provides a slightly higher level API for this.
+The Activity result APIs can already be used with `ActivityResultContracts.RequestPermission` or `ActivityResultContracts.RequestMultiplePermissions` to also handle requesting Android runtime permission requests. `ActivityNavigator` provides a slightly higher level API for this.

 To use this call `registerForPermissionResult`, which should be done during the construction of the navigator or shortly after.
 This can then be passed to `requestPermissions` with one or